 He understood.
 The Passover is named after God's passing over.
 The sacrifice of the lamb takes its name from God passing over.
 The day is not named after the sacrifice.
 The sacrifice is named after the event that took place on that day—and, of course, made it possible for God (because of His law) to pass over.

 Again from Josephus, the same book (book II), this time from chapter 15, section l:

 So the Hebrews went out of Egypt, while the Egyptians wept, and repented that they had treated them so hardly. . . .
 Whence it is that, in memory of the want we were then in [That is, slavery.], we keep a feast for eight days, which is called the feast of unleavenedbread.

 A different event altogether!
 They "went out" on the fifteenth.
 The Passover took place on the fourteenth.
 The Passover commemorates the "passing over."
 The Feast of Unleavened Bread memorializes, and commemorates, the "going out."

-Now, every quickly...
-I wonder if I should be 'very quick' with this next thing?
-I don't think that I will, because it deserves to have some time spent on it.
+Now, very quickly—I wonder if I should be 'very quick' with this next thing?
+I do not think that I will, because it deserves to have some time spent on it.
 And I will do that next week.
 But let me summarize what we have achieved to this point.

 Next week, God willing, we will see what it means to keep the Passover.
 And we will also see what "between the two evenings" (or "twilight," or "dusk"—depending on the translation) means.

 So next week, then, we will see (1) what is involved in keeping the Passover and (2) what "between the two evenings" means.
-We'll let the Bible define those two things for us; and we'll come to the truth, without having to go externally.
+We will let the Bible define those two things for us; and we will come to the truth, without having to go externally.